 I aligned the jig in each location by centering with the relevant drill bit, and also inserting rivets.
 Once happy, clamps held it in place.

-I ended up deciding on diameters of 0.360 & 0.298 … this seemed to allow a good fit of the screw size dimples in a piece of scrap 0.032″ skin.
+I ended up deciding on diameters of 0.360 and 0.298 … this seemed to allow a good fit of the screw size dimples in a piece of scrap 0.032″ skin.
 The inside diameter is automatically governed by the outside diameter of course, and these values ensured the inside remained well within the tolerance.
-I set my digital calipers to the required diameter and checked the diameter of each contersink as I machined.
+I set my digital calipers to the required diameter and checked the diameter of each countersink as I machined.
 I also used suitably sized drills to double check the inside diameters.

 Machining

 I used the microstop tool in an ordinary cordless drill, using a low speed to start the cut and speeding up at the end.
 Applying a higher pressure at the end also seemed to help stop chattering and produce a consistent depth.
 It all took quite a long time because of having to check the max diameters were not wandering!
-Eventually all were done … phew!